marklindsey11/hashgraph/docs/sdks/keys/create-a-threshold-key.md

 # Create a threshold key

 Create a key structure that requires the defined threshold value to sign.
 You can use either the public key or private key to create the key structure.
-If the threshold requirement is not met when signing transactions, the network will return an "INVALID\_SIGANTURE" error.
+If the threshold requirement is not met when signing transactions, the network will return an "INVALID\_SIGNATURE" error.

 {% tabs %}
 {% tab title="V2" %}